mainmatter/playbook/development-process/README.md

-If there are any changes requested to the iteration after the planning meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in production), all of these potential changes are evaluated by the iteration lead.
+If there are any changes requested to the iteration after the planning meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in production), all of these potential changes are triaged by the iteration lead.
 They might consult with the business experts or other project stakeholders to determine validity and priority of the incoming requests.
 If an issue is considered necessary to be added to the iteration after the planning meeting, it